findologic/libflexport/README.md

 Tests should be provided if possible.

-Running `php-cs-fixer` before commiting will reduce style-caused build failures.
+Running `php-cs-fixer` before committing will reduce style-caused build failures.